How to Use a Bible

 Types of Writing in the Bible

 The Bible contains various genres or styles of writing.
-A book could contain historical narrative, poetry, prophecy (foretelling the future), instruction, proclamation, etc.
+A book could contain historical narrative, poetry, prophecy (offering messages from God and often foretelling the future), instruction, proclamation, etc.

 In the gospels, for example, we read the biography of Jesus.
 But we also find instruction from His teachings; factual accounts of His miracles; proclamations of His identity as God, Messiah, and Lord; prophecies of the future, and stories (parables) told as lessons for the people.